 Babloo: Grand Ma!
 Look what I found.

-Grand Ma: Its a caterpillar.
+Grand Ma: It's a caterpillar.

 Guddi: I saw it first.

-Sandhya: I will go put these things in the kitchen and make some tea.
+Sandhya: I will put these in

 Rupak: I will help you.

 Grand ma: One day this caterpillar will

 Grand Ma: Yes it will.
 Now go put it on

 Guddi: Sindbad the sailor!

 Guddi: So what?
 You play that same